illusio666/employee_attrition_analysis/README.md

 ## Credits

 The repo template was provide by Code Institute.

 Sections of code have been taken from the Code Institute LMS lessons and adapted to this scenario.

 The content of these workbooks was informed by training material on the Code Insitute Learning Management System.

 Data was obtained from HuggingFace.com from <https://huggingface.co/datasets/Redsmoothy/HR_Attrition>.

 CSV-to-Github uploader utility was forked from FaraiB/csv-to-github and adapted to include extra array fields.

-Copilot was a very able assistant throughout the whole of the process, from the initial analysis of data and hypotheses suggestions, to coding, debugging and helping interpret the results.
+Copilot was integral to the whole of the process, from the initial analysis of the dataset, ratifying and improving hypotheses suggestions, to coding (creating, debugging, and/or improving) and helping interpret the results.
+It also generated the Retention strategies narrative framework, based on the output of the ML clusters.
 Copilot is possibly my new best friend, albeit not the most reliable nor always truthful.

 ## Content

 ## Project Media 🖼️